atduskgreg/bother/README.md

 * [yuya-takeyama/Markov-Chain-in-JavaScript](https://github.com/yuya-takeyama/Markov-Chain-in-JavaScript) - Markov chain library

 * [Corpora](https://github.com/dariusk/corpora) - A repo with lots of useful lists of words in json format.

+* [Tracery](http://github.com/galaxykate/tracery) - a story-grammar generation library for javascript

+* [Hands On Table](https://handsontable.com/) - an Excel-like spreadsheet library for javascript

 ### Other Tools